Interana/provision_tools/aws/s3bucket/README.md

 cd provision_tools/
 ```

 2) Using a new email address, sign-up for a new Amazon Account at https://aws.amazon.com/.
-You will need a new email address and credit card other then your current address
+You will need a new email address and credit card other then your current address.
 Please safe keep your root email and password for initial login for the Interana Account you've just created

 3) Open - https://console.aws.amazon.com/billing/home#/account and note your Account ID.